mrenrich84/CV/README.md

 #### Geoteam: IT Technician & Administrator (04-2008 – 07-2010)

 Duties & Responsibilities:
-- Designed and developed office IT hardware infrastructure
+- Designed and developed office IT:
+* hardware infrastructure;
-- Designed and deployed office IT server: deployed a Debian server with user and group based access using Samba and MySQL
+* server: Debian with user and group based access using Samba and MySQL
-- Designed and deployed office IT clients: Windows XP machines interfaced with the server and Ms Office integrated with MySQL
+* clients: Windows XP machines interfaced with the server and Ms Office integrated with MySQL
+- Writing reports and technical support
 - Demonstrated an integration between AutoCAD and PostgreSQL GIS for saving the company from spending an unnecessary amount of money on other technologies
 - Cracked network wifi and managers' passwords and sensible data to demonstrate the need of a budget increase in the IT department
-- Writing reports
-- Technical support

 #### Microbusiness: IT Technician (01-2006 – 03-2008)